gaborbozo/Notes/design-patters/microservices/asynchronous messaging.md

 Call tree, each step does some work and passes a message or the current state of an object down the change (sends data to the message broker).

 It's benefires are
-* there is no centralized controller of the choreographed events.
+* there is no centralized controller of the choreographed events,
   > Similar to _Linux_ based pipeing: `process1 | process2 | process3`
-*
+* each step can be optimized for its sole function,
+* reduced reliability, lower complexity and cost

 Use cases can be
 * distributed systems with independent teams react to the same event without direct coordination.
 Prevents tight coupling and supports diverse tools, languages, and processes,